isobela/playlist-isobela/README.md

 - As a user, I want to be able to save a playlist to file.

 ## Instructions for Grader
-- You can generate the first required event related to adding Xs to a Y by clicking the add song button which adds song with the information inputted by user on side panel.
+- You can generate the first required event related to adding Xs to a Y by clicking select song and pressing delete song to delete the song from playlist.
+You can delete more than one song at a time.
--
+- You can generate the second required event related to adding Xs to a Y by selecting a song and clicking Change Rank, to change the rank of selected song.
+You can select and change rank for more than one song.
+- You can locate the visual component by clicking the add song button.
+- You can save the state of my application by clicking Save Playlist.
+- You can load the state of my playlist by clicking Load Playlist.